Humboldt-WI/blog/content/research/seminar/06FinancialTime Series.md

 ### A little more preprocessing...
 The most confusing thing for people starting to work with Keras' recurrent layers is getting used to the shape of the input matrix.
-In contrast to a standard MLP, recurrent networks's input has an additional dimension.
+In contrast to a standard <a href="https://en.wikipedia.org/wiki/Multilayer_perceptron">Multilayer perceptron</a>, recurrent networks' input has an additional dimension.

-* The input matrix is 3D, where the first dimension is the number of samples in you batch (normally denoted as  `batch_size`).
-You can think of it as the number of rows of you input data after which you want your weights to be updated (careful: weights are not states).
+* The input matrix is 3D, where the first dimension is the number of samples in your batch (denoted as  `batch_size`).
+You can think of it as the number of rows of your input data after which you want your weights to be updated (careful: weights are not states).
 A higher `batch_size` reduces your computational time by reducing the number of updates.
 In many cases, especially if you are short on training data, you would set this to one and just update your weights after every sample.
 We will do that for our stock prediction, since we only end up with about 1500 training days.
-If you had a different use case (i.e., Natural Language Processing) it could be beneficial to update weights only every 5 samples (i.e., `batch_size` = 5).
+If you had a different use case (i.e., Natural Language Processing) it could be beneficial to update weights only every 5 samples (i.e., `batch_size = 5`).

 * The second dimension represents the new time domain (`timesteps`). `Timesteps` define the number of steps in the past you are unfolding your recurrent layer.
 They define where the backpropagation is truncated to.
-It is important to understand that the longer your sequence per sample (more `timesteps`) is the more computational expensive your optimization gets, since the gradient is computated for every defined `timestep`.
-When you are used to auto-regressiv statistical modelling techniques, `timesteps` are difficult to understand.
-In a standard feed forward neural network (FFNN) or i.e. ARIMA setup, it would be natural to include your `timesteps` (lags) as `features`.
-Here is were many people struggle.
-In the LSTM, the right way to handle time dependencies is in the second dimensions.
-For stock market prediction it is crucial to find well defined time dependencies.
-If we set this to i.e. seven, every `features` would backpropate one week, with 30 one month etc. Technically, it is also possible to include different `features` with different `timesteps`.
-Missing steps would be padded with 0.
+It is important to understand that the longer your sequence per sample is (more `timesteps`) the more computationally expensive your optimization gets, since the gradient is computed for every defined `timestep`.
+If you are used to auto-regressive statistical modelling techniques, `timesteps` are difficult to understand.
+In a standard feed forward neural network (FFNN) or i.e. <a href="https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average">ARIMA</a> setup, it would be natural to include your `timesteps` (lags) as `features`.
+Here is where many people struggle.
+In LSTM, the right way to handle time dependencies is in the second dimension.
+For stock market prediction, it is crucial to find well defined time dependencies.
+If we set this to i.e. seven, every feature would backpropagate one week, with 30 - one month etc. Technically, it is also possible to include different `features` with different `timesteps`.
+Missing steps would be padded with `0`.
 Would that be a problem?
-Most likely not since the model should learn to ignore them.
+Most likely not, since the model should learn to ignore them.

-* The last dimension represent `features`.
+* The last dimension represents `features`.
 There are six in our stock price example if we want to include the target variable also as a `feature`.
-This is the same as in FFNN.
 <br>

-Now that you understand the `batch_input_shape` (`batch_size`, `timesteps`, `features`) of a recurrent layer, you might have noticed that our dataset hardly has the correct dimensions to be fed into the model.
-Below you can see the function that changes that.
-The idea is simple: We shift the input and append it to the old dataset.
-We extend the dataset according to our specified `timesteps`.
+Now that you understand the `batch_input_shape` (`batch_size`, `timesteps`, `features`) of a recurrent layer, you might have noticed that our dataset does not really have the correct dimensions to be fed into the model.
+Below you can see the function which solves this.
+The idea is simple: We shift the input and append the new column to our dataset.
+Thus we extend the dataset according to our specified `timesteps`.

 {{< highlight python "style=emacs" >}}
 # Append with timesteps
 def createTimeSteps(df, lags=1):
     """
         creates the amount of timesteps from the target and appends to df.
-        How many lags we use to predict the target.
+        How many lags do we use to predict the target.
         @param df: data frame with all features
         @param lags: number of lags from the target that are appended
     """